Amr-devman/janet/README.md

 not reaaaaaalllly, janet is still work in progress and more features will be added soon, I welcome any contributions to this repo!

-Janet still has some issues resolving some packages were the name of the imported module does not match the package name, it also
-Struggles with unconventional methods of import such as:
+Janet still has some issues resolving some packages were the name of the imported module does not match the package name, it also struggles with unconventional methods of import such as:

 ```python
 import numpy, pandas, scipy